Comparison between peristaltic, syringe and pressure pumps for microfluidic applications

 Pressure driven pumps (pressure controllers):

-Figure 3: principal of pressure driven pump (Fluigent MFCS pressure controller (link)).
+Figure 3: principle of pressure driven pump (Fluigent MFCS pressure controller (link)).

 Advantages/disadvantages of each type of microfluidics pumps